Contributing History Research

 - Geographic data, like looking at an old map to enter national borders.

 - Battles, where the units were, how they moved, and what the casualties were.

 - City data, like georectified street and building locations.

-The model changing live as you enter data is the "running" part and the effort to cite and verify all the factoids is the "reality" part of Running Reality.
+The model changes live as you enter data, which is the "running" part, and the effort to cite and verify all the factoids is the "reality" part of Running Reality.
 Factoids are short and simple and creating one is easy.
 Adding your first factoid is also a first step into the real power of the Running Reality tool beyond just exploring the web map.

 Organizing the effort

 You may have noticed when exploring our world model that some areas have significant data already and other areas have significant gaps.
 There is no other full digital world history model, so we are creating it as a team, one factoid at a time, all together.
 Areas of history that have seen a lot of work already we highlight so that visitors can find them using our highlight system that is featured in the web and app search sidebar.
 Areas of history that need work -- that need your help -- are marked as projects.